 What makes a good POS system?

-- User friendly interface, for your clients and yourself
+- User friendly interface for all users

-- Offers good security
+- Offers good security and stability (up-time)

 Main price factors